 What is encryption?

-Encryption is a method of encoding data (messages or files) so that only authorized parties can read or access that data.
+Encryption is the process of encoding data, such as a message or file, so that only authorised parties can read or access that data.
 It involves complex mathematical algorithms and digital keys to encode data into ciphertext.

-Encryption can be as simple as changing characters by a set value.
-As encryption has evolved, cryptographers have added more layers and the process of decryption has become more complex.
-Historically used by the military and government in radio communications, today encryption is used to protect data stored on computers and storage devices, as well as data transmitted over networks.
+Historically used by the military and government in radio communications, today encryption is used to protect data at rest, on storage devices, computers and in databases, as well as data in transit as it is transmitted over networks.

-To decrypt the message, both the sender and the recipient must use a “secret” encryption key which is a collection of algorithms that scramble and unscramble data back to a readable format.
+To both encrypt and decrypt the data, both the sender and the recipient must use a “secret” encryption key which is a collection of algorithms that scramble and unscramble data back to a readable format.

 Symmetric Encryption